Games for Windows – Live: Games on Demand

 On December 15, 2009, Microsoft launched Games on Demand, a digital distribution service offering titles such as Resident Evil 5 and Battlestations: Pacific.
-Also available are arcade games such as a free version of Microsoft Tinker, a former exclusive to Windows Vista Ultimate, as well as World of Goo and Osmos.
+Also available were arcade games such as a free version of Microsoft Tinker, a former exclusive to Windows Vista Ultimate, as well as World of Goo and Osmos.

 Some titles bought on Games on Demand include Server Side Authentication.
-This is a Games for Windows – Live 3.0 feature that automatically ties the game to your Windows Live ID and the Gamertag associated to it.
+This is a Games for Windows – Live 3.0 feature that automatically ties the game to a Windows Live ID and the Gamertag associated to it.
 These games have no activation limits and can be re-installed multiple times.
 The majority of the other titles on the service use a SecuROM DRM that lets the user activate the game up to five times each month on any hardware.

 On June 8, 2010, some games which were previously not Games for Windows titles were added for download.
 Microsoft had claimed that new titles would be added every week and that there would be over 100 games by the end of 2010.

-On October 22, 2010, Microsoft announced a revamp of Games On Demand under the new branding Games for Windows Marketplace.
+On October 22, 2010, Microsoft announced a revamp of Games On Demand under the "Games for Windows Marketplace" branding.
 However, this was met with low expectations from reviewers, considering the history of Games for Windows Live on PC.
 On July 22, 2011, less than a year after the revamp, Microsoft announced that it would merge the Games for Windows Marketplace into the Xbox website.